boostorg/redis/README.md

 }
 ```

+For different versions of this example using different styles see

+* cpp20_intro.cpp: Does not use awaitable operators
+* cpp20_intro_awaitable_ops.cpp: The version above.
+* cpp17_intro.cpp: Requires C++17 only.
+* cpp20_intro_tls.cpp: Communicates over TLS.

 The execution of `connection::async_exec` above is composed with
 `connection::async_run` with the aid of the Asio awaitable `operator ||`
 that ensures that  one operation is cancelled as soon as the other
 completes, these functions play the following roles

 * `connection::async_exec`: Execute commands by queuing the request
-  for writing and wait for the response sent back by Redis.
-It can be
+  for writing.
+It will wait for the response sent back by Redis and
-     called from multiple places in your code concurrently.
+     can be called from multiple places in your code concurrently.
 * `connection::async_run`: Coordinate low-level read and write
   operations.
 More specifically, it will hand IO control to
   `async_exec` when a response arrives, to
-  `aedis::connection::async_receive` when a server-push is received
+  `async_receive` when a server-push is received
   and will trigger writes of pending requests when a reconnection
   occurs.

 The role played by `async_run` can be better understood in the context
 of long-lived connections, which we will cover in the next section.
-Before that however, the reader might want to skim over the examples
+Before that however, the reader might want to skim over some further examples

-* cpp17_intro.cpp:  The Aedis hello-world program.
-Sends one command and quits the connection.
-* cpp17_intro_sync.cpp: Shows how to use the connection class synchronously.
-* cpp17_low_level_sync.cpp: Sends a ping synchronously using the low-level API.
-* cpp20_intro.cpp: Like cpp17_intro.cpp but uses awaitable operators.
-* cpp20_intro_tls.cpp: Same as intro.cpp but over TLS.
 * cpp20_containers.cpp: Shows how to send and receive STL containers and how to use transactions.
 * cpp20_serialization.cpp: Shows how to serialize types using Boost.Json.
 * cpp20_resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.